Maruti Indian Restaurant: History

 Rudra Parmar and chef Falguni Khanna opened Maruti in Portland on November 12, 2016, in a space which previously housed Bombay Cricket Club.
 Previously, Maruti operated in Mount Shasta, California for approximately two years.
 According to the Portland Mercury's Isabella Garcia, Maruti offers "Indian staples with an emphasis on sustainability" and uses "organic, non-GMO, and sustainably sourced ingredients and materials throughout the restaurant".

 Reception

-Maruti has been included in several Eater Portland lists, including Michelle DeVona's 2018 overview of recommended eateries in the Hawthorne District, Waz Wu's 2021 overview of "Where to Find Standout Vegan Curries in Portland", and Ron Scott's 2021 list of "Where to Find Exceptional Indian Food in Portland".
+Maruti has been included in several Eater Portland lists, including Michelle DeVona's 2018 overview of recommended eateries in the Hawthorne District, Waz Wu's 2021 overview of "Where to Find Standout Vegan Curries in Portland", and Ron Scott's 2021 list of "exceptional" Indian food in the city.
 Additionally, Jenni Moore recommended the Baingan Bharta in a 2020 list of "13 Standout Vegetarian Meals in Portland", and Wu included the restaurant in a 2023 list of "Portland’s Primo Special Occasion Restaurants for Vegans and Vegetarians".
+Rebecca Roland included Maruti in the website's 2025 overview of Portland's best Indian food.

-In 2017, Willamette Week's Matthew Korfhage included Murati in a list of "The Best Restaurants on Hawthorne and Belmont in Southeast Portland".
+In 2017, Willamette Week's Matthew Korfhage included Maruti in a list of "The Best Restaurants on Hawthorne and Belmont in Southeast Portland".
 The newspaper also said in 2019, "for vegans and vegetarians, this place is like a gift from Vishnu".